nicolasmcnair/magpy/README.md

 ## Recent Updates
 _Note: dates of fixes have been reordered to YY-MM-DD_

+20-10-20: Fixed an issue where the maximum allowed frequency was incorrectly calculated, and could prevent the frequency from being changed

 20-10-19: Fixed an issue where checking for software version in units with version 9.0 would fail

 20-10-16: MagPy will now use time.perf_counter as its timer function when run on Python 3.3+